MickaelAmar/SimpleLaravelCRUD/README.md

 composer install
 ```

-Create a new local database and update the .env if according your database configuration (exceptionally the .env file is included for the purpose of this test)
+Create a new local database and rename the '.env.example' file into '.env'.
+Don't forget to also update it according your local database configuration.

 Run base migrations and then the server

 ```
 php artisan migrate
 php artisan serve